 McNaughtan’s Bookshop & Gallery

 We buy and sell rare, collectable, and second-hand books of all kinds.
-Our gallery space hosts regular exhibitions by artists from the local area and farther afield.
+Our gallery space hosts Typewronger Books, offering new books and secondhand typewriters.
 We are the oldest second-hand and antiquarian bookshop in Scotland, and the only open shop in Edinburgh to be a member of the Antiquarian Booksellers Association, the oldest trade body in the antiquarian book world.
 This website lists a selection from our rare, antiquarian, and collectable books, while our shop also contains thousands of second-hand books which are not listed on the internet at all.

 As members in good standing of the ABA we uphold their code of fair dealing, the strongest in the book trade.

 If you are looking to sell books, please visit the Contact Us page for more information on our buying policies.

 McNaughtan’s Bookshop was opened by Major John and Mrs Marjorie McNaughtan, following the Major’s retirement from the army.
 After renting premises for a brief time they bought number 3a Haddington Place in 1957 and slowly built the shop’s reputation as one of the best places to buy or sell books in Edinburgh.
 The Major fell ill and died in 1972, and Mrs McNaughtan continued to run the business on her own until she retired in 1979 and sold the business to her assistant, Elizabeth Strong.